ajaynaik-git/Speech-2-text-O-P-based-on-promt./README.md

 Author - Ajay A Naik

 # About code - speech to text conversion & natural voice synthesizer along with text output to user's questions.
-If you enjoyed using the code & want to DM me just drop a message @ Linkedin (available in my git hub profile section)🙂 Extra modules required - 3 note - you need to get your own api key form openai.com dont worry😃 it's quite easy.
+If you enjoyed using the code & want to DM me just drop a message @ Linkedin (available in my git hub profile section)🙂\n Extra modules required - 3 note - you need to get your own api key form openai.com dont worry😃 it's quite easy.